BubsterRoo/BubsterRoo.github.io/README.md

 # BubsterRoo.github.io
+This is a portfolio about me for my School's coding club.
+It will be posted on the Barracoders website for our coders portfolios.
-This is a portfolio about me for my School's coding club This tells about me and what I am interested in.
+This tells about me and what I am interested in.

 There are a couple links throughout the portfolio to direct you to my own social media and to other websites I participate in.